This Roundup ingredient is riddled with controversy—here’s why

 In 2016, the EPA concluded that glyphosate was “not likely to be carcinogenic to humans.”

 Scientists, regulators, and the popular press have all focused overwhelmingly on the link between glyphosate and cancer.
 “But from my point of view, I’m more interested in the non-cancerous outcomes.
 Because health is not just equal to cancer,” Chen says.
 This year, Chen’s pilot study on pregnant women, published in the journal Environmental Pollution, linked higher urinary concentrations of glyphosate to shorter pregnancies.
 All of the pregnant people in the study gave birth to full-term babies—in other words, gestation lasted 37 weeks or longer—but shorter pregnancies, especially those shorter than 37 weeks, are associated with complications in newborns, from breathing to gastrointestinal problems.
 The babies born to people who had more glyphosate in their urine also had greater distance between their anus and genitalia, which is associated with higher levels of male sex hormones.
 That finding suggested to Chen that glyphosate might interfere with the endocrine system—alarming, but not conclusive.
+Again, Bayer points out that no regulatory authority has ever found evidence that glyphosate acts as an endocrine disruptor.

 Data on non-cancer outcomes isn’t the only information we lack, says Leland Glenna, a sociologist at Pennsylvania State University.
 Herbicide manufacturers aren’t required to share the inactive ingredients in their products, so scientists don’t really know what Roundup contains, aside from glyphosate.
 That makes it difficult to study.

 The data isn’t just incomplete.
 Glenna, who researches the role of science and technology in agricultural policy-making, believes much of it is unreliable.
 Much of the epidemiological data we do have comes directly from scientists employed by the companies producing herbicides—a potential conflict of interests.
-In that EPA report on glyphosate, 39 percent of the studies reviewed were produced by Monsanto scientists, according to an analysis published in Environmental Sciences Europe.
+In that EPA report on glyphosate, 39 percent of the studies reviewed were produced by industry-funded scientists, according to an analysis published in Environmental Sciences Europe.

 “There’s a clear distinction between public science and private science,” Glenna says.
 That same analysis found that out of the 36 studies on pure glyphosate that were included in the EPA report, just two percent published by industry scientists found an association between glyphosate and cancer versus 67 percent of those published in peer-reviewed journals.
 But even that number may be unreliable.